 On February 23, 2018, ISO-NE and Emera filed a non-conforming three-party Local Service Agreement ("LSA") between Brookfield Energy Marketing, LP ("Brookfield"), Emera Maine and ISO-NE for Firm Local Point-to-Point Service under Schedule 21-EM.
 Under the LSA, Emera Maine will continue to provide 85 MW of firm, point-to-point transmission service from its Powersville Road Substation at the \$13.82/kW-yr. rate set forth in a 2003 transmission service agreement that will expire May 16, 2018.
 On March 5, the Filing Parties submitted a corrected transmittal letter to correct certain errors regarding the physical configuration of Emera Maine's lines and substations.
+A May 16, 2018 effective date was requested.
 No comments on this filing were submitted and this filing is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).